Younger Now

 Younger Now is the sixth studio album by American singer-songwriter Miley Cyrus.
 It was released on September 29, 2017, by RCA Records.
-Cyrus began planning a commercial follow-up record to her fourth album Bangerz while simultaneously making her experimental fifth album Miley Cyrus & Her Dead Petz in 2015, although later became influenced by her reconciliation with fiancé Liam Hemsworth in 2016.
+Cyrus began planning a commercial follow-up record to her fourth studio album Bangerz (2013) while simultaneously making her experimental fifth studio album Miley Cyrus & Her Dead Petz (2015), although later became influenced by her reconciliation with fiancé Liam Hemsworth in 2016.
 Younger Now was written and produced by Cyrus and Oren Yoel, with whom she had collaborated on her previous two full-lengths.
 Not concerning herself with radio airplay, their efforts resulted in an "honest" final product that sees Cyrus "leaning into her roots."
 It features guest vocals from singer Dolly Parton, Cyrus' godmother.
 Musically, it is a country pop and pop rock record.

 Younger Now received mixed reviews from music critics, who felt that the songwriting and production lacked substance.
 It debuted at number five on the US Billboard 200.
 "Malibu" and "Younger Now" were released as singles, with the former track being certified double platinum by the Recording Industry Association of America (RIAA) and peaking at number ten on the Billboard Hot 100.

 Looking to remove herself from the provocative reputation she had developed while promoting Bangerz and Miley Cyrus & Her Dead Petz, promotional efforts for Younger Now associated Cyrus with an increasingly conservative image.
 She performed during several television programs, including the Billboard Music Awards and MTV Video Music Awards, before stating the month following the release of the album that she would neither release any further singles from the record nor tour for it, so she could focus on her work on The Voice.